BLEMF 2024

 GENEROUSLY SPONSORED BY PSI IOTA XI / THE BLOOMINTON THRIFT SHOP

-and by BLOOMINGTON FINE ARTS SUPPLY
+and by BLOOMINGTON FINE ART SUPPLY

 BLEMF Events are FREE & OPEN TO ALL*